yoanesber/Spring-Boot-Order-Payment-RabbitMQ/README.md

 sudo service rabbitmq-server restart
 ```

-Open the UI in your browser:
+Open the RabbitMQ UI in your browser:

 ```text
 http://<your-server-ip>:15672/